benjyongzh/anonymous-blog/README.md

 # Front-end component of Anonymous Blog project

-Practice project for MongoDB, ExpressJS and OAuth.
+Practice project for MongoDB, ExpressJS, OAuth React and Bootstrap.
 This is a project based on an assignment in The Odin Project.

 This project serves to imitate a social media site where users can login to create posts, comment on posts, and reply to comments.
 All posts are public.

 Users can apply to become Premium members and/or Admins.
 Premium members are able to see each user's real name, and Admins have the power to delete posts.

-This repo is only the Front-end of the project, and it has been deployed on Railway, here.
+This repo is only the Front-end of the project, and it has been deployed on Railway, [here](https://anonymous-blog-production-93e5.up.railway.app/).
 <br/>

 The back-end site is located [here](http://anonymous-blog-production.up.railway.app).